jonathanmfung/quartz/content/link-dump.md

 tags:
   - meta
 ---
 These are references that seem interesting to me, but haven't yet decided to add them to my bibliography.
+AKA trying to clean up my hundreds of browser tabs.

 - [systemd for Developers I (Socket Activation)](http://0pointer.de/blog/projects/socket-activation.html)
     - #systemd